Introduction from Head teacher:

 We hope this information we have provided is helpful.
 If it raises any issues you would like to discuss, please come and see one of the staff listed in the information below.

-If you have any worries about a child outside of school please contact MASH (Multi-Agency Safeguarding Hub) on 0344 800 8020.
+If you have any worries about a child outside of school please contact CADS (Children's Advice and Duty Service) on 0344 800 8020.

 What does ‘Safeguarding’ Children mean: